The remodeled result of our Costa Rica home

-Each payment was done in triplicate; one for the contractor, one for us and one to be placed in our lawyer’s file.
+We made each payment in triplicate; one for the contractor, one for us, and one for our lawyer’s file.
 I wouldn’t recommend changing this system.
 It worked amazingly well for us.

-There was never a disagreement about the percentage of the project that was completed.
+We never had a disagreement about the percentage of the project that was completed.
 For this facet of our relationship between builder and contractor, it was smooth and satisfying.
 But again I cannot guarantee that your relationship with your contractor will be a smooth as ours.

 Toward the end of the grand project, we threw an American-style BBQ for everyone.
 This included some of the subcontractors included.
 Here, more gifts were exchanged.
 TicoNuevo got just a bit emotional during a toast of thanks and goodwill.